flywheel-apps/BIDS-qsiprep/README.md

 model used to generate target images for hmc.
 If “none” the non-b0 images will be warped using the same transform as their nearest b0 image.
 If “3dSHORE”, SHORELine will be used.
 If “eddy_ingress”, the dwis are assumed to have been run through fsls eddy.

 ### shoreline-iters
-number of SHORELine iterations. (default: 2)",
+number of SHORELine iterations. (default: 2)

 ### impute-slice-threshold
 impute data in slices that are this many SDs from expected.
-If 0 (default), no slices will be imputed",
+If 0 (default), no slices will be imputed

 ### skull-strip-template